learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Name the types of API functions in Node.js?***
+## 26Q. ***Name the types of API functions in Node.js?***

 There are two types of API functions in Node.js:

 * Asynchronous, Non-blocking functions
 * Synchronous, Blocking functions

+**1. Blocking functions**

-* **Blocking functions** - In a blocking operation, all other code is blocked from executing until an I/O event that is being waited on occurs.
+In a blocking operation, all other code is blocked from executing until an I/O event that is being waited on occurs.
 Blocking functions execute synchronously.

-For example:
+Example:

 ```javascript
 const fs = require('fs');
 const data = fs.readFileSync('/file.md'); // blocks here until file is read
 console.log(data);
 // moreWork(); will run after console.log
 ```

 The second line of code blocks the execution of additional JavaScript until the entire file is read. moreWork () will only be called after Console.log

+**2. Non-blocking functions**

-* **Non-blocking functions** - In a non-blocking operation, multiple I/O calls can be performed without the execution of the program being halted.
+In a non-blocking operation, multiple I/O calls can be performed without the execution of the program being halted.
 Non-blocking functions execute asynchronously.

-For example:
+Example:

 ```javascript
 const fs = require('fs');
 fs.readFile('/file.md', (err, data) => {